-The slots are awarded based on the athletes’ finish time and their age group.
-The slots are awarded at each Ironman 70.3 event and the number of slots is based on the total number of athletes competing and the size of the field in each age group.
+The slots are awarded based on the athletes’ finish times and their age groups.
+The slots are awarded at each Ironman 70.3 event, usually before the prize ceremony.

 Here are some tips on how to increase your odds of qualifying:

 - Choose a race that is close to the qualifying date, when many of the faster athletes have already secured their own slots.
 This helps remove some of the toughest competition.